 Parents surveyed, agreed that their children gained confidence in their reading skills.
 Reading confidence is a key factor in supporting reading motivation, which reinforces reading success.

 Springfield-Greene County Library District

 The Library circulates 80 mobile hotspots to anyone with a valid library card at their 10 library branch locations.
 A hotspot checks out for a three-week period.
 Library cards are issued at no cost to residents of Greene County, persons who pay property tax in Greene County, or students residing in university housing.
 Wireless internet access is available free of charge at all Library branches.

 SPS distributed 20,000 Chrome Books to students with 1,500 hotspots.

 The Commission supports the work of the Lumina Foundation grant: Springfield Project 2025 to increase higher education attainment through a collective impact model that includes Missouri State University, Ozarks Technical Community College, Drury University, Evangel University, Springfield Public Schools, Community Foundation of the Ozarks, Community Partnership of the Ozarks, the City of Springfield, Springfield Area Chamber of Commerce and the Missouri Job Center.

 What are the goals for this project?

 11.30.2018 – The state of MO changed the state’s goal to 60% postsecondary attainment by 2020 instead of 2025.
-According to Lumina Foundation, the general definition of postsecondary attainment is additional education beyond high school that leads to higher paying jobs.
-The Springfield community has identified three pathways to help our community achieve our goal:
+According to Lumina Foundation, the general definition of postsecondary attainment means individuals hold a credential beyond high school. -a quality credential that prepares people for informed citizenship and economic success.
+This type of certification leads to an individual furthering employment or education.
+The Springfield community has identified three main pathways to help our community achieve our goal: